sjbylo/container-workshop/06-scaling-the-application/README.md

 Idled DeploymentConfig myproject/vote-app (dry run)
 ```

-Go back to the webconsole.
+Go back to the web console.
 You will notice that the pods show up as idled.

 FIXME
 image::images/idled_pods.jpeg[image]